meher12/microservice-example1-/README.md

             - currency-network
       ```
    6. Running Zipkin with Docker Compose:
-      - Create image and api-gateway  service in docker-compose file
+      - Create image and Zipkin service in docker-compose file